October 18-21, 2018

 When Phil is not working he's playing.
-He enjoys boating, rock climbing, paddle boarding and playing with his four grand kids.
+He enjoys boating, rock climbing, paddle boarding and playing with his 4 grandkids.

 Phone: 330.465.3569 Email: email@example.com

-Rick Strahl is the Big Kahuna at West Wind Technologies on Maui, Hawaii.
+Rick Strahl is the Big Kahuna at West Wind Technologies on on Maui, Hawaii.
 The company specializes in Web and distributed application development, training and tools with focus on ASP.NET,.NET and Visual FoxPro.
-Among the tools created and sold by Rick's company are West Wind Web Connection, West Wind Internet Client Tools, West Wind WebSurge, West Wind Html Help Builder and Web Monitor.
-Rick has been working with Microsoft technology close to 25 years, is an ASP.NET MVP and Insider, a frequent contributor to magazines and books and speaks frequently at professional developer conferences all over the world.
+Among the tools created and sold by Rick's company are West Wind Web Connection, West Wind Internet Client Tools, West Wind WebSurge, West Wind Html Help Builder, Markdown Monster, and Web Monitor.
+Rick has been working with Microsoft technology close to 25 years, is an ASP.NET MVP and Insider, a frequent contributor to magazines and books, and speaks frequently at professional developer conferences all over the world.
 For more information please visit: www.west-wind.com, contact Rick at firstname.lastname@example.org or check out his WebLog at weblog.west-wind.com.

 Tuvia Vinitsky is a principal in Vinitsky Consulting.
 Vinitsky Consulting develops and markets major vertical applications for non-profit organizations, community centers (JCC, YMCA), and delivery management.
 They also provide custom database software and website development.

 Tuvia's Fox experience dates back to the days of FoxBase and CompuServe.
-He has written for FoxTalk and has been a presenter numerous times at regional user groups.
-Tuvia has always enjoyed expanding the capabilities of FoxPro, whether it was graphic printer drivers in the days of DOS or Web enabling the latest VFP 9 features.
+He has written for FoxTalk and has been a presenter numerous times at regional users' groups.
+Tuvia has always enjoyed expanding the capabilities of FoxPro, whether it was graphic printer drivers in the days of DOS or Web-enabling the latest VFP 9 features.